cjbassi/gotop/README.md

 ## Installation

-Go programs compile to a single binary and there are currently prebuilt ones for 32/64bit Linux, ARM Linux, and 32/64bit OSX.
+Only working and tested on Linux.
+OSX is no longer supported due to issues with gopsutil, although that may change in the future.

-**Disclaimer**: Many people are having issues with the OSX binary, so your success with it may vary.
-If you're getting an error about 'CPU Percentages', a temporary fix is to install gotop from source using `go get github.com/cjbassi/gotop`.
+Go programs compile to a single binary and there are currently prebuilt ones for 32/64bit Linux and ARM Linux.

 ### Using Git